 Dog Genetics: Hearing and Eye Testing in Dogs

 Can deafness be passed on genetically in dogs?
 How can I tell if my dog has eye problems?
 Dog genetics testing for hearing and vision can help detect any abnormalities your dog may have.

 Fly Bites on Dogs: Treat & Prevent | Revival Animal Health

 Learn how to identify, treat, and prevent fly bites on dogs from Revival Animal.
 We cover horse fly and black fly bites on dogs and how to keep flies off.

+What can I use to clean my dog's ears at home?
 Regularly cleaning your pet's ears is crucial for ear health and can help prevent ear disease, ear infection and ear mites.
-Here are 4 easy ear cleaning steps.
+Here are 4 easy cat and dog ear cleaning steps.

 Marty Greer, Doctor of Veterinary Medicine, has 40+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
 She received her Doctor of Veterinary Medicine from Iowa State University in 1981.
 She’s served as Revival’s Director of Veterinary Services since 2019.
 In 2023, Dr. Greer was named the Westminster Kennel Club Veterinarian of the Year.